Advertisement

 Bus Drivers seem to hate their job, not that i blame them, esp if the are on some of the ****tier routes.

 But yeah, as the lads said, you'll meet assholes everywhere in the world, i'm sure there were ignorant bus drivers and bartenders back home for you too (if not, please forward me the address of this utopia).
-I'd like to think that in general not eveyone in ireland has become a total cnut.0 -
+I'd like to think that in general not eveyone in ireland has become a total cnut.

-other peoples opinions0
+other peoples opinions

 half of the bus drivers are fordiners.